-Anti-fat bias may be equally prevalent in general public and medical communityNovember 7th, 2012 in Health /
+Anti-fat bias may be equally prevalent in general public and medical communityNovember 7, 2012 in Medicine & Health / Health

 Medical doctors are as biased against obesity as the general public is, according to a study published Nov.
 7 in the open access journal PLOS ONE by Janice Sabin from the University of Washington, Seattle, and colleagues from the University of Virginia, Charlottesville, VA.